Obstetrics & Gynecology (OBGY)

 OBGY 4008.
 Reproductive Health & Gynecological Surgery.
 4 Credit Hours.

-This selective gives broad experience in gynecologic surgery and primary women's healthcare.
-It offers a direct, hands-on opportunity to develop surgical and microsurgical skills.
-The student is required to be an active member of the gynecology service at the subintern level under the supervision of the Faculty Preceptor and the Chief Resident.
-Responsibilities will include participation in: 1) inpatient gynecologic, oncologic, and urologic surgeries and medical therapies; 2) outpatient procedures such as diagnostic laparoscopy, tubal sterilization, vaginal sonography, and hysteroscopy; 3) clinic-based care including annual gynecologic and breast examination, cancer screening, contraception, and treatment of sexually transmitted diseases; 4) treatment of acute gynecologic emergencies; and 5) rounds, patient care conferences, and didactic lectures.
-Additionally, the student will be given 16 hours of instruction in microsurgery using an animal model.
+This selective is a primarily inpatient, surgically based sub-internship experience designed primarily for students planning to enter obstetrics and gynecology.
+The student will gain a broad experience in gynecologic care, perioperative care, and surgery.
+The student is required to be an active member of the gynecology service at the subintern level under the supervision of the faculty preceptor and the residents.
+Responsibilities will include participation in: 1) inpatient gynecologic surgeries and therapies; 2) outpatient procedures such as diagnostic laparoscopy, tubal sterilization, vaginal sonography, and hysteroscopy; 3) clinic-based care including annual gynecologic and breast examination, cancer screening, contraception, treatment of sexually transmitted diseases, common gynecologic problems, and preoperative planning; 4) treatment of acute gynecologic emergencies; and 5) patient care rounds, patient care conferences, and didactic lectures.
+The student will be required to deliver one formal presentation and will also participate in gynecologic emergency room call.

 OBGY 4009.
 Endo-Infertility Elective.
 4 Credit Hours.